-Nomination Committee
+Nomination committee

 The company established a Nomination Committee on 26 March 2012.
-The Nomination Committee consists of two executive directors, namely Dr. Cheung Tsang-Kay, Stan, being the chairman, and Mr. Robert Dorfman and three independent non-executive directors, namely Mr. Lie-A-Cheong Tai-Chong, David, Mr. Yeh Man-Chun, Kent and Mr. Ng Tze-Kin, David.
+The Nomination Committee consists of two executive directors, namely Dr Cheung Tsang-Kay, Stan, being the chairman, and Mr Robert Dorfman and three independent non-executive directors, namely Mr Lie-A-Cheong Tai-Chong, David, Mr Yeh Man-Chun, Kent and Mr Ng Tze-Kin, David.

 The primary roles of the Nomination Committee are to determine the policy for the nomination of directors, to review the structure, size and composition of the Board and to make recommendations to the Board on the appointment or re-appointment of directors.
-Before the Nomination Committee was set up, such functions were performed by the Board.
 When selecting potential candidates for directors, skills, experience, expertise, devotion of time and conflicts of interests are key factors for consideration.

-During the year, the Board held one meeting to review the structure, size and composition of the Board.
-The meeting was attended by all executive directors and independent non-executive directors of the company.
+During the year, the Nomination Committee held one meeting to review the structure, size and composition of the Board.
+The meeting was attended by four Committee members, namely Dr Cheung Tsang-Kay, Stan, Mr Lie-A-Cheong Tai-Chong, David, Mr Yeh Man-Chun, Kent and Mr Ng Tze-Kin, David.

-Audit Committee
+Audit committee

 The company has established an Audit Committee which currently comprises three independent non-executive directors.
-The Committee is chaired by Mr. Ng Tze-Kin, David who is a certified public accountant with extensive experience in auditing, accounting and financial management.
-The other Committee members are Mr. Lie-A-Cheong Tai-Chong, David and Mr. Yeh Man-Chun, Kent.
+The Committee is chaired by Mr Ng Tze-Kin, David who is a certified public accountant with extensive experience in auditing, accounting and financial management.
+The other Committee members are Mr Lie-A-Cheong Tai-Chong, David and Mr Yeh Man-Chun, Kent.